 Many buyers think of skipping due diligence as they believe they already have a clear understanding of the target company.
-But it is vital for buyers always to remember that there may still be aspects of the company which they don’t know about, or intentionally hidden from them.
-Hence, due diligence is a crucial stage in acquisition to identify the possible red flags before closing the deal.
+But it is vital for buyers to always remember that there may still be aspects of legal liabilities that were intentionally hidden from them.
+Due diligence can you help you identify the possible red flags before closing the deal.

 What is Due Diligence?

 A Due Diligence is essentially an ‘investigation process’ conducted by the Buyer’s lawyers before buying a company/business to detect any potential exposure of the target company legal and regulatory risk that may not be otherwise noticeable from surface perspectives.
 Due Diligence could also give buyers an earlier warning on to bribery and corruption risk that may trigger Section 17A MACC Act.
 You can read more on the New Section 17A Macc Act on Corporate liability by CLICKING HERE.

 In simpler terms, legal due diligence can help reveal hidden information about the target company, and to ascertain whether or not that target company/business is a safe bet.
 By allowing the Buyer’s lawyers to investigate into the affairs of the target company and reviewing all the relevant information and documents in connection with the company, the Buyer is able to gain a full and proficient understanding of the target company.